pesto-students/p5-imran-shirajsayed13/Week-1/Exercise1.1/HowBrowserWorks.md

 # 3. Rendering engine and its use. #
 The responsibility of the rendering engine is well… Rendering, that is display of the requested contents on the browser screen.

-By default the rendering engine can display HTML and XML documents and images.
-It can display other types of data via plug-ins or extension; for example, displaying PDF documents using a PDF viewer plug-in.
-However, in this chapter we will focus on the main use case: displaying HTML and images that are formatted using CSS.

 Rendering engines #
 Different browsers use different rendering engines: Internet Explorer uses Trident, Firefox uses Gecko, Safari uses WebKit.
 Chrome and Opera (from version 15) use Blink, a fork of WebKit.